CallumBeaney/blogge/content/blog/gawain.md

 - _Miniature 24r from Jacobi de Ancharano's_ Litigation of Christ with Belial, _1461._ -->

 <br>

+Both translations are good, but neither reach the level of the Pearl Poet.
 I really admire Armitage not because I think every choice shows perfectly what made this story so great, but because his is a braver endeavour, and is more proper to being his own act of creation; Tolkien's translation, paired with his peerless annotated edition of the original Middle English, is both good poetry and a useful tool; it is an academic effort.
 Armitage is bold for that he is trying to capture the feeling of the poem for a modern audience over strictly the meaning; an unrealistic aspiration when the goal is G&TGK.

 I don't think I could effectively modernise _Gawain_ either, but also I don't want to.
 Rather, I find it is better to persevere with annotations in pencil, or use [a tool like what I am making](https://github.com/goodpals/middle-english-mouse-dictionary) to quickly reference medieval English words, and meet the language on its own terms.